Smart hospitals:

 Cloud-based EHR: benefits, use cases, & a migration guide

-Discover the unique benefits of the cloud-based EHR software for healthcare organizations, and tips on successful data migration from the proprietary system to the cloud.
+Discover the benefits of cloud-based EHR software for healthcare organizations and tips on successful data migration from a proprietary system to the cloud.

 Clinical data exchange PoC